What they are saying about the 10-year U.S. Treasury yield

-July 27 (Reuters) - Most investors are sticking with bearish bets they placed earlier this year on U.S. Treasury bond markets, expecting 10-year yields to rise back towards 2% by year-end. read more
+(Reuters) - Most investors are sticking with bearish bets they placed earlier this year on U.S. Treasury bond markets, expecting 10-year yields to rise back towards 2% by year-end.

 Here is a selection of views on the Treasury market outlook: